Steve-O: Animal rights

 In 2010, it was reported that Steve-O had become a vegan for both health and compassionate reasons.
 He stated that "being vegan, I can tell you, has benefited every single area of my life".
-After the Jackass 3D stunt involving a ram (during which he injured his hand), he has expressed some concern about doing stunts in the future that "mess with animals."
+After the Jackass 3D stunt involving a ram (during which he injured his hand), he expressed some concern about doing stunts in the future that "mess with animals."

 In June 2011, Steve-O released an autobiography entitled Professional Idiot: A Memoir, co-written with David Peisner.
 He stated that he follows only a strict vegan diet and is one of the many celebrities that got involved in the NOH8 project.
-In July, he received PETA's Nanci Alexander award for his "voice against cruelty."
-In 2013, due to his concern about animal rights, he stated that he was eating a vegan diet, and that he did not wear fur or leather.
+In July, he received PETA's Nanci Alexander award for his "voice against cruelty".
+In 2013, due to his concern about animal rights, he stated that he was eating a vegan diet and that he did not wear fur or leather.

-In December 2018, Steve-O revealed that he was no longer a vegan as he consumes fish and is a pescatarian.
-In 2019, Steve-O spoke out against "militant" vegans, stating they do more harm than good.
+In December 2018, Steve-O revealed that he was no longer a vegan, as he had become a pescatarian.
+In 2019, he spoke out against "militant" vegans, stating that they do more harm than good.